0xceba/tokens_sandboxes/README.md

 ## What's happening?

 Users are submitting URLs with session tokens to online sandbox services which publicly display the sandbox submission history.
-The submission histories of the two biggest online sandbox services can be accessed at [https://app.any.run/submissions](https://app.any.run/submissions) and [https://urlscan.io/search/](https://urlscan.io/search/).
+The submission histories of the two biggest online sandbox services can be accessed at <a href="https://app.any.run/submissions" target="_blank">https://app.any.run/submissions</a> and <a href="https://urlscan.io/search/" target="_blank">https://urlscan.io/search/</a>.
 Attackers could use the session tokens submitted to these services to get no-effort access to authenticated services.

-## Who are the victims?
+## Who are the potential victims?

 There are submissions of internal phishing from major corporations such as Expedia, Charles Schwab, and Westinghouse.
 These submissions indicate that their employees likely use these sandboxes to assess hyperlinks that they've received via email.
+Employees of many other corporations probably do the same thing as the threat of phishing is (rightfully) reiterated frequently in most companies' infosec trainings.

 ![Expedia internal phishing](/images/expedia_phishing.jpg)